Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Preliminaries on Numerical Methods

 \subsection{External Active-Set Method}

 Consider the \gls{nlp} problem \begin{mini!}|s| {z}{L(z)}{ }{} \addConstraint{0}{\geq h_{\finiteIndex}(z), \ \finiteIndex \in \mathcal{I}}, \end{mini!} where $\finiteIndex$ denotes the index of the constraints and $\mathcal{I}$ is a finite (but very large) set.
-For optimization problems with a large number of constraints and a comparatively small number of variables, many of the constraints are redundant, and typically only a few constraints are active at the solution.
-While the active set method~\cite[Section 16.5]{Nocedal2006} is efficient for optimization problems with a moderate number of constraints, the expense of identifying the active set becomes high when the number of the constraints is large.
+The optimization problems considered in this paper have a large number of constraints and a relatively low dimension of optimization variables, and typically only a few constraints are active at the solution.
+While the active set method~\cite[Section 16.5]{Nocedal2006} is efficient for optimization problems with a moderate number of constraints, the expense of identifying the active set becomes high when the number of constraints is large.
 In~\cite{Schittkowski1992, Chung2009}, an \textit{external} active-set method is proposed to reduce the computation time of solving such problems.

 The authors of~\cite{Chung2009} iteratively solve \gls{nlp} subproblems that contain an increasingly larger subset of the constraints of the original \gls{nlp}: \begin{mini!}|s| {z}{L(z)}{ }{} \addConstraint{0}{\geq h_{\finiteIndex}(z), \ \finiteIndex \in \mathcal{I}}_{\mathrm{s}}^{(j)}, \end{mini!} where $\mathcal{I}_{\mathrm{s}}^{(j)}$ denotes the index subset at iteration $j$.
 Define the maximum constraint violation by